Ghostwriter (2019 TV series): Development

-On September 10, 2019, it was announced that Apple had picked up the revival of the 1992 series Ghostwriter.
+Apple picked up the revival of the 1992 series Ghostwriter in 2019.
 The series was written and directed by Luke Matheny, and is executive produced by J.J.
 Johnson, Andrew Orenstein, and Christin Simms.

 Filming

 Principal photography and videography of the series commenced in December 2018, and concluded during Summer 2019.
 Filming took place in Hamilton, Ontario.

 Bonus videos

-On March 5, 2021, it was announced that a series of bonus videos called Ghostwriter: Beyond the Page, would premiere on April 1, 2021.
+A series of bonus videos called Ghostwriter: Beyond the Page premiered on April 1, 2021.

 Reception

 Critical reception

 On Rotten Tomatoes, season one of Ghostwriter has a 100% approval rating, with an average score of 9.5/10 based on 6 reviews.